-The Client agrees that the “Disclosure Terms and Conditions” provides vital information and that the Provider reserves the right to change, edit, delete and update this document without notice at any time.
-The client agrees they are responsible to read and revisit this document from time to time.
+“Disclosure Terms and Conditions” provides vital information that the Provider reserves the right to change, edit, delete and update without notice at any time.
+The person accessing or contacting us, via emails or any other means, whether inquiring or using our service in any way, hereafter called ‘client,’ agrees they are responsible to read and revisit this document from time to time.

 The Client agrees that under the fullest extent made possible by the law and in respect of the legal jurisdiction of New South Wales Australia and any other laws deemed relevant by this jurisdiction that the Client’s decision to access this website and to use the services offered by the Provider conveys a clear and reasonable level of informed consent.
 The Client agrees that informed consent implies a high degree of indemnity assurance to the Provider as to the Client actively taking personal and/or corporate responsibility as the case may be in reading understanding and providing informed consent in light of and congruent to these “Disclosure Terms and Conditions.”

 The Client agrees to provide a reasonable level of consent in writing or verbally or by virtue of the act of access that applies to the whole of their interaction with this website and the services offered by the Provider.
 The Client agrees that consent is ongoing, and consent can be freely withdrawn at any time.
 The Client agrees that having read, understood, and made an informed decision on the use of this website and the services offered by the Provider the Client will decide if the Client wishes to access engage and/or pay for the services of the Provider.

 The Client agrees that in relation to any and all legal issues arising the Client and the Provider are governed by the legal jurisdiction of the State of New South Wales Australia and that all legal matters arising will be referred to this jurisdiction.